cnkarian/LetsLearn/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Preconditions**
+Preconditions to be set to reproduce the behavior.
+1. Attribute X is set to value A.
+2. Attribute Y is set to value B.
+3. Internet connection is on slow speed - 2G

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'